jlparkI/xGPR/docs/kernel_info/graph_kernels.rst

        | "intercept": bool If True,
        | fit a y-intercept.
        | Defaults to True.
+   * - GraphArcCosine
+     - | Same as "GraphRBF", but applies
+       | an arc-cosine kernel pairwise instead
+       | of an RBF.
+Only two hyperparameters
+       | that need to be tuned instead of 3
+       | as for GraphRBF or FHTConv1d.
+     - | "order":int, either 1 or 2.
+Determines
+       | the order of the arc-cosine kernel.
+       | "intercept": bool If True,
+       | fit a y-intercept.
+       | Defaults to True.

 Consider a graph where each node has an associated set of features.
 GraphRBF compares two graphs A and B by